 Electric cars on the other hand, were quiet, easy to drive and didn’t emit unpleasant pollutants like the other cars of the time.
 Electric cars quickly became popular with urban residents - especially women.
 As more people gained access to electricity in the 1910s, it became easier to charge electric cars, also adding to their popularity.

 This popularity caught the eye of many innovators.
-Porsche developed an electric car and created the world’s first hybrid; a car that is powered by electricity and a gas engine.
-Thomas Edison believed that electric vehicles were the superior technology and worked to build a better electric vehicle battery.
+Porsche developed an electric car and created the world’s first hybrid; a car that was powered by electricity and a gas engine.
+Thomas Edison believed that electric vehicles were superior and worked to build a better electric vehicle battery.

 In the 1900s, Amsterdam and New York had a fleet of about 70 and 60 electric taxis respectively.
-Electric cars accounted in fact around a third of all vehicles on the road in the US.
+In fact, electric cars accounted for around a third of all vehicles on the road in the US.
 During the next 10 years, they continued to show strong sales.

 The Dark Times

-EVs however, entered their darkest times, when the mass-produced internal combustion engine car was introduced.
+However, EVs entered their darkest times when the mass-produced internal combustion engine car was introduced.
 Along with Ford's Model T, gasoline-powered cars became widely available and affordable.
-Gas was cheap and readily available for many, while electricity remained only available to cities.
+Gas was cheap and readily available for many, while electricity only remained available in cities.
 Over the next 30 years, electric vehicles saw little advancement.
-Cheap, abundant gasoline and continued improvement in the internal combustion engine hampered demand for alternative fuel vehicles.
+Cheap, abundant gasoline and continued improvements to the internal combustion engine hampered demand for alternative fuel vehicles.

 Fast forward to the seventies.
-Oil prices and gasoline shortages reached a new high - peaking with the 1973 Arab Oil Embargo, and created a growing global interest in lowering planet earth’s dependence on oil.
+Oil prices and gasoline shortages reached a new high - peaking with the 1973 Arab Oil Embargo, which created a growing global interest in lowering the society's dependence on oil.
 Many automakers started to explore options for alternative fuel vehicles, including electric cars.
-General Motors developed a prototype for an urban EV and even NASA helped raise the profile, when its electric Lunar rover became the first manned vehicle on the moon.
-However, EVs back then suffered from drawbacks compared to gasoline-powered cars.
+General Motors developed a prototype for an urban EV and even NASA helped raise the profile when its electric Lunar rover became the first manned vehicle on the moon.
+However, suffered from a number of drawbacks compared to gasoline-powered cars.
 Their limited performance (70 km per hour) and range (64 km per charge) made them far from being desirable.

-Yet the lack of public interests didn't discourage scientists and engineers from trying.
-In the next 20 years, automotive companies modify popular models to electric variations, hoping they would improve the batteries, and achieve the range and speed closer to gasoline- powered vehicles.
+Yet the lack of public interest didn't discourage scientists and engineers from trying.
+Over the next 20 years, automotive companies modified popular models to electric variations, hoping they could improve the batteries, and achieve a range and speed closer to that of gasoline- powered vehicles.

 One of the most significant turning points was the introduction of the Toyota Prius.
 Released in Japan in 1997, the Prius became the world’s first mass-produced hybrid electric vehicle.
 In 2000, the Prius was released worldwide, and it became an instant success with celebrities.
-Since then, rising gasoline prices and growing concern about carbon pollution have helped make the Prius the best-selling hybrid worldwide during the past decade.
+Since then, rising gasoline prices and growing concern over carbon pollution have helped make the Prius the best-selling hybrid worldwide.

 Then, along came Tesla.
 In 2006, this Silicon Valley startup announced it would start producing a luxury electric sports car that could go more than 320 km on a single charge.

 Tesla’s announcement and subsequent success spurred many big automakers to accelerate work on their own electric vehicles.
-Nissan raised above the bunch with its launch of the Nissan LEAF in 2010.
+Nissan raised the competition with its launch of the Nissan LEAF in 2010.
 This all-electric, zero-emission car would become the world’s all-time top selling EV.

-At the same time, new battery technologies entered the market, helping to improve a plug-in electric vehicle’s range and cutting EV battery costs by 50 percent over a span of four years.
-This in turn has helped lower the costs of electric vehicles overall, making them more affordable for consumers.
+At the same time, new battery technologies entered the market, helping to improve range and cutting EV battery costs by 50 percent over a span of four years.
+This in turn has helped lower the cost of electric vehicles overall, making them more affordable for consumers.

-With a continued increase in the adoption of electric vehicles across the world, charging infrastructure have become a pressing issue in the past few years.
-Without sufficient and compatible facilities to charge EVs, there's simply no way to endorse electric driving amongst citizens.
+With a continued increase in the adoption of electric vehicles across the world, charging infrastructure has become a pressing issue.
+Without sufficient and compatible facilities to charge EVs, there's simply no way to sell citizens on the benefits of electric driving.

-Western Europe, Japan, China, and the U.S. deployed around 50,000 public charging stations in the next three years.
-By 2014, the EU entered a Directive to ensure a minimum coverage of charging infrastructure throughout EU countries.
+Over the next three years, Western Europe, Japan, China, and the U.S. deployed around 50,000 public EV charging stations.
+By 2014, the EU issued a Directive ensuring a minimum coverage of charging infrastructure across member states.

-As of 2016, EVBox's partnership with Nuon-Heijmans will help its home country, The Netherlands, expand its charging infrastructure in major cities; Amsterdam being the first and foremost frontrunner.
+EVBox's partnership with Nuon-Heijmans in 2016 will help its home country, The Netherlands, expand its charging infrastructure in major cities; Amsterdam being the first.
 By 2025, the Dutch capital may very well become Europe's first zero-emission city.